Weave Code

 Key Questions

-• Will this replace all manual hydration (e.g., in API controllers) or only new DTOs?
+• Will this replace all DTO hydration (e.g., API responses, form requests) or only complex cases?

 Integration Approach